truth-josstice/truth-josstice/README.md

 What's that all about?
 Well, it's my usual online handle, so it's me!
 It's also a little bit about me!

+I live by a sense of personal and community justice, and always filter my actions through a harm-reduction mindset.
+The ethics of web-development are of key focus for me, as well as honest, open, and supportive collaboration.

 😸 My name is **Joss**, pronouns are **he/him**!
 I'm constantly curious and looking to learn, so I'm looking to uncover all of the hidden truths about coding!
 I have always been most capable when I have to learn on the go, getting thrown in the deep end has always lead to really positive outcomes for me.
 So coding?
 That's a deep deep deep end!
 I am excited to learn not only what we study, but other languages and platforms.

 🧑‍💻 I'm currently completing a Full Stack Web Development Diploma in a BootCamp style course, which will finish up in February 2026!
 A list of my key skills?
 Sure have at it!